chzyer/adrs/README.md

 # adrs
-a DNS recursion server implements by golang.
+A DNS recursion server implements by golang, adrs is stand for "An Dns Recursion Server".
+Which will supports protocols like HTTP, TCP, UDP, use redis to storage cached records.

 ```
                  Local Host                        |  Foreign